duxeph/pole-zero-response-plotter-js/README.md

 Special thanks to https://github.com/chrispahm/chartjs-plugin-dragdata
 # Last updates
 **Some additions:**
-- Unilateral chart option is added and default is updated to unilateral (convertion between unilateral and bilateral is only available in the source/code part).
+- Now negative symmetric of the response can be avoided by **draw_negative** variable and default is updated as **do not draw** (convertion between **draw** and **do not draw** is only available in the source/code part as a boolean).

-**Note:** Since main purpose is to create a filter for real world applications, each point has a conjugate at the opposite part of the chart according to x axis; resultantly, positive and negative x axes are symmetric to each other in the response chart.
-By updating default to unilateral, I aimed to remove the negative part of the symmetric response chart since it is nonsense to keep it.
+**Note:** Since main purpose is to create a filter for real world applications, each point has a conjugate at the opposite part of the chart according to x axis; resultantly, positive and negative parts of the x axis are symmetric to each other in the response chart.
+By updating default to **do not draw**, I aimed to remove the negative part of the symmetric response chart since it is nonsense to keep it.
 - Points created/moved that are too close to x axis (with a threshold of 0.25 by default) counts to be as one point WITH y=0 VALUE (only in calculation part, user still sees them as two points).

 **Bug fix:**